Moussem – collection

 With the Moussem Collection project, we try to formulate answers to these pertinent questions, together with our partners M HKA in Antwerp and Mu.ZEE in Ostend.

 With Mu.ZEE in Ostend, Moussem focuses as from this season on young artists with a link to the MENA region, with extra attention for those who are active in Belgium.
 A young artist is invited every year as part of the Enter project, to show work in Mu.ZEE.
 A purchase of her/his work for the permanent collection will then follow.
-The first result of this engagement will be visible to the public from September 28th 2019 on, with an exhibition around the work of Younes Baba-Ali.
+The first result of this engagement will be visible to the public from September 28th 2019 on, with the exhibition Short Cut around the work of Younes Baba-Ali.

 Together with M HKA/Museum of Contemporary Art Antwerp, Moussem continues to build on the multifaceted joint project Zonder Titel (Without Title) that was realised in 2007.
 This resulted, among other things, in the inclusion of work by 6 artists from North Africa in M HKA's permanent collection.
 Both partners are committed to a far-reaching cooperation around collection building in the coming years.
 Every year, an artist is supported, followed by an exhibition in the museum.
 Moussem and M HKA subsequently purchase work in co-ownership, which is given a place in M KHA's permanent collection.
 The project starts in may 2020 with artist Basim Magdy.